cryostatio/cryostat-legacy/README.md

 tools can be run with `mvn verify`.

 To re-run integration tests without a rebuild, do
-`mvn exec:exec@start-container exec:exec@wait-for-container
+`mvn exec:exec@create-pod exec:exec@start-container exec:exec@wait-for-container
-failsafe:integration-test exec:exec@stop-container`.
+failsafe:integration-test exec:exec@stop-container exec:exec@destroy-pod`.

 The application OCI image is built on top of a custom base image, built in the `base-image` directory.
 To produce a new base image simply run